cockroachdb/docs/v2.0/enable-sql-audit-logs.md

 toc: false
 ---

-You may want to enable audit logs for a number of reasons, including:

-- You want to see what SQL queries are being run by which users

-- You want to see what queries were run against a table containing personally identifiable information (PII)
+You may want to enable SQL audit logs for a number of reasons.
+For example, you may want to log all queries that are run against a table containing personally identifiable information (hereafter PII).

+This page has an example showing:

+- How to turn on audit logging
+- Where the audit log files live
+- What the audit log files look like

-This page has an example showing how to use the audit logging functionality.
-For reference material, including a description of the audit log file format, see the [`EXPERIMENTAL_AUDIT`](experimental-audit.html) documentation.
+For reference material, including a detailed description of the audit log file format, see [`EXPERIMENTAL_AUDIT`](experimental-audit.html).

 <div id="toc"></div>

 ## Overview

-In this example, we'll show how to turn on SQL audit logs for a "customers" table which contains personally identifiable information (PII) such as name, address, etc.  We'll also create an "orders" table with a foreign key into customers, which does not expose any PII.
+In this example, we'll show how to turn on audit logs for a `customers` table which contains PII such as name, address, etc.  We'll also create an `orders` table with a foreign key into `customers`, which does not expose any PII.

 The structure of the tables is as follows: